Playdough Mats are a fun way for kids to work with play dough at home or in the classroom, and bring in themes to their playdough exploration.

 Shocked can be a very funny facial expression and this one is a lot of fun to explore.
 Think up different scenarios where someone could feel shocked, and talk about the differences between feeling shocked and feeling surprised.

 When we are laughing, how do we feel?
-Talk about the things that make us laugh, and explore different ways of making a laughing face out of play dough.
+Talk about the things that make us laugh, and explore different ways of making a laughing face out of play dough, or making some silly funny faces.

 Scared Face Playdough Mat